Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Results and Discussions

-The reconstruction error of full observation and greedy (vector) decreases as the number of sensors increases.
-On the other hand, the reconstruction error of the random selection, the convex (vector) approximation method and both greedy ($u$-scalar and $v$-scalar) algorithms do not decrease as the number of sensors increases.
-The greedy ($u$-scalar and $v$-scalar) algorithms determine the sensors in only one field in $u$ or $v$ field.
-Therefore, the half of the reconstructed field obtained by greedy ($u$-scalar and $v$-scalar) algorithms is the same to the reconstructed field obtained by the random selection and the reconstruction error of the greedy (scalar) algorithm follows that of the random selection.
-Because the convex approximation method always does not select optimal sensors, the reconstruction error of the convex (vector) approximation does not decrease with increases the number of sensors and POD modes as Fig. \ref{fig:p.vs.log(det(C))} also shows.
+where, $\hat{\bm{x}}$ is the estimated data vector by using a sparse sensor measurement and competed as follows: $\hat{\bm{x}}=\bm{U}_{r}\bm{z}=\bm{U}_{r}\bm{C}^{-1}\bm{y}$.
+Here, the subscript $j$~denotes the quantity of $j$~th time step and $N$ represents the number of tested data.
+In the full observation, the estimated data vector is computed as follows: $\hat{\bm{x}}=\bm{U}_{r}\bm{U}_{r}^{\rm{T}}\bm{x}$.
+The reconstruction error in the numerator of (\ref{eq:error}) is equivalent to the difference between the full-state observation and that reconstructed using sparse sensors, and the minimization of the reconstruction error relates to the experiment design minimizing the volume of the resulting confidence ellipsoid~\cite{joshi2009sensor}.
+It is difficult to estimate the accurate flowfield from the noisy flowfield by using the limited number of sensors.
+Therefore, the reconstructed errors of the methods excluding the full observation are sometimes over unity as shown in Fig.~\ref{fig:error}.
+The reconstruction error of full observation and greedy (vector) decreases as the numbers of POD modes and sensors increase.
+On the other hand, the reconstruction errors of the random selection, the convex (vector) approximation method, and both greedy ($u$-scalar and $v$-scalar) algorithms do not decrease as the number of sensors increases.
+The greedy ($u$-scalar and $v$-scalar) algorithms determine the sensors based on either the $u$ or $v$ field, but the counter component of the sensors of the $v$ or $u$ field is also used for the reconstruction.
+This counter component of the sensors is similar to those selected randomly because this counter component is not considered in the process of the sensor selection.
+Therefore, the proposed method works better than choosing half of the sensors using greedy ($u$-scalar and $v$-scalar) algorithms.
+Because the convex approximation method does not always select optimal sensors, the reconstruction error of the convex (vector) approximation does not decrease as the numbers of sensors and POD modes increase, as shown in Fig.~\ref{fig:error}.
+Therefore, the proposed method is more efficient in terms of the reconstruction error and the computational cost as presented in Table \ref{table:Computational_cost}.